Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • erect stems;

-• the same arrangement of leaves (alternately or opposite each other);
+• identical arrangement of leaves (alternately or opposite each other);

 • unpretentiousness in care and maintenance;